-Both York College and the employer have a legal duty to create a safe environment, protect and safeguard the welfare of the apprentice, (as per the commitment statement part B employer and apprentice handbook) promoting respect and tolerance through British Values and prevent young people being groomed to take part in extremist activities.
+Both York College and the employer have a legal duty to create a safe environment, protect and safeguard the welfare of the student/apprentice, (as per the commitment statement part B employer and apprentice handbook) promoting respect and tolerance through British Values and prevent young people being groomed to take part in extremist activities.

 York College classes the prevention of extremism as a safeguarding concern.